awaisayub149/auth-backend/README.md

 # Auth App Backend

-## Brief description of your project.
 This .NET Core 6.0 application provides a simple and secure authentication system for managing users using JSON Web Tokens (JWT).
 It follows a service-oriented architecture and utilizes MongoDB as the backend database.

-## Services Architecture: Structured application architecture with distinct services.
+## Features
-* MongoDB Integration: User data storage and retrieval using MongoDB.
+* MongoDB.
-* Public and Protected Routes: Differentiate between public and protected routes.

-### Usage
-* Ensure you have the following prerequisites installed:

-### SDK
+* JWT Authentication.
+* Protected/Public Routes

+## Installation
+* Clone the repository <pre> git clone git@github.com:awaisayub149/auth-backend.git </pre>
+* Install the Dotnet Version 6.
-* MongoDB: dotnet add package MongoDB.Driver
+* Check the version dotnet --version.
-* JWT: system.IdentityModel.Tokens.Jwt" Version="6.15.0"
-     Microsoft.AspNetCore.Authentic*ation.JwtBearer" Version="6.0.0"
-## To Run
-* `dotnet run`
+* cd auth-backend.
+* Run the project by the following command <pre>dotnet run</pre>.

-### Routes
+## Routes
-* Public Login: /api/public/login
+* Public: /api/public/login
-* Protected Users: /api/protected/users
+* Protected: /api/protected/users
+* If you want to contribute to this project, follow these steps.

-### JWT Authentication
+## JWT Authentication
-* Used JWT tokens, while login the user token is send to the user it will store in a session and accessible in app, and pass in headers for accessing the protected routes.
+* Used JWT tokens, while login the user token is send to the user it will store in a session and accessible in app and pass in headers for accessing the protected routes.

 ### Example;-
 /api/protected/users

-## Services Architecture
-* Briefly describe the services architecture of your application.

-### MongoDB
-* Explain how MongoDB is used in your application.

-### Contributing
-* If you want to contribute to this project, follow these steps.

-Fork the repository.
-* git clone git@github.com:awaisayub149/auth-backend.git